Dante9988/OnlyPump/NESTJS_BACKEND.md

 This signature proves you own this wallet and allows you to interact with the API.
 ```

+**Important**: This is an off-chain signature (message signing), not a blockchain transaction.
+It only proves wallet ownership for API access.

+### Frontend Integration

+For complete frontend integration examples, see [FRONTEND_INTEGRATION.md](./FRONTEND_INTEGRATION.md).

-### Generating Signatures
+### Generating Signatures for Testing

-Use the provided script to generate test signatures:
+Use the provided script to generate test signatures for Postman/curl:

 ```bash
 yarn generate-signature